 When you are not able to kill some processes using Taskkill commands on cmd is because it stops the functionality of Windows various other services.

-This “Taskkill There Is No Running Instance” error had been reported to Microsoft, and it has been reported as a bug, when you can not end any process using the Taskkill command or from the Task Manager.
+This “Taskkill There Is No Running Instance” error had been reported to Microsoft, and it has been reported as a bug, it occurs when you can not end any process using the Taskkill command or from the Task Manager.

-So, you can just try some of these solutions and you may solve this “Taskkill There Is No Running Instance” error if you are lucky enough.
+But, you can just try some of these solutions and you may solve this “Taskkill There Is No Running Instance” error if you are lucky enough.